Linking organic matter quality and preservation in coastal sediments2019-

 Radiocarbon Dating Holocene Sea Levels

 Dr. Andrea Hawkes did her Ph.D. work at the University of Pennsylvania.
 As a postdoctoral scholar advised by Associate Scientist Jeff Donnelly and USGS scientist Jeff Williams, Andrea dated basal peat samples from Bermuda in order to produce a high quality Bermuda sea-level record that will be used to better understand North American deglacial history.
 She is also devolping a high resolution hurricane record for the Atlantic coast.
 The laminated sediments may allow for seasonal/yearly-hurricane resolution.
 Hawkes and colleagues want to look back over the past 10,000 years in the geologic record to get a detailed understanding of the full range of possible hurricane scenarios.
 This record spans times when the climate was different than today.
 It offers potentially important clues to how climate affects the intensity and frequency of hurricanes and what that may mean for hurricane forecasts as Earth’s climate changes in the future.

 Continental Erosion: Radiocarbon Dating of Individual Organic Molecules from River Sediments

 Dr. Valier Galy, received his Ph.D.at CRPG-CNRS, Institut National Polytechnique de Lorraine.
 As a postdoctoral scholar advised by Tim Eglinton and Bernhard Peucker-Ehrenbrink, Valier worked on coupling radiocarbon measurements of bulk organic matter and molecular biomarkers with inorganic isotope tracers to study the source, transport and fate of organic carbon in the Ganges-Brahmaputra river basin.
 He developed a record of the spacial and temporal variability of the sediment load in this complex river system as well as characterizing petrogenic and organic carbon phases in these sediments.
 Radiocarbon dates indicate that 30 to 50% of the carbon initially present in the Himalayan rocks is conserved during the erosion cycle.
-He has gone on to join the scientific staff at WHOI.
+He moved on to join the scientific staff at WHOI.

 Continuous Flow AMS